Alfresco/docs-activiti-enterprise/docs/modeling/processes/bpmn/user.md

 Human action is handled by a task being assigned to specific users or groups.
 The task that is assigned can be modeled using a [form](../../forms/README.md).
 Once a task is completed, the process flow continues on to the next element in the process.

+User tasks are displayed as a single thin, rounded rectangle with a user icon inside.

 ## XML
 The XML for a user task is similar to the following: